tap0119/PegasusBoyLite/README.md

 ## Controls
 - Dpad              - Navigate
 - R1                - Navigate to Settings and back
-- L1                - On games list, jump to favorites.
-On Settings, go back to games list
+- L1                - On the Main List, jump to favorites.
+On Settings, go back to the Main List
 - L2/R2             - Move up or down 10 rows in the Main List

 - (A) Accept        - Launch Game